YellowJacketLinux/LFS/04-Non-Standard-Macros.md

 some of the python macros.

-When using non-standard macros that are defined outside of an RPM spec file, the RPM spec file *must* accomodate building when and where that macro is not defined.
+When using non-standard macros that are defined outside of an RPM spec file, the RPM spec file *must* accommodate building when and where that macro is not defined.

 The following non-standard macros are being used by YJL.